ra1fh/s725/README.md

 #### serial

 This driver is known to work with:
+  - Serial infrared adapter IRXON SMH-IR220 attached via USB serial adapter http://www.irxon.com/english/products/ir220_e.htm
   - Builtin Fujitsu Lifebook T4215 IR interface in IrDA mode (see BIOS setup) that is accessed like a standard serial port
-  - Serial infrared adapter IRXON SMH-IR220 attached via USB serial adapter http://www.irxon.com/english/products/ir220_e.htm

 #### stir

 This stir driver handles SigmaTel STIr4200 based USB IrDA bridges via libusb.
 This means it doesn't use the Linux IrDA stack.

-Current status: Basic sending and receiving works, but there are always several bit errors and resulting crc failures.
-It's quite possible that this device can't handle Polar communication correctly.
+Current status: Sending works.
+Receiving always returns bit errors and CRC errors.
+It looks like this device can't handle Polar communication correctly.